Gary W. Cole, MD, FAAD

 Athlete's foot is a very common skin condition that affects the sole of the foot and the skin between the toes.
 It is usually a scaly, red, itchy eruption and occasionally may be weepy and oozing.
 It affects the feet of athletes and nonathletes alike.
 Although it is frequently caused by a fungal infection, other causes may be indistinguishable without proper testing.

 The medical name for athlete's foot caused by a fungus is tinea pedis.
-There are a variety of fungi that cause athlete's foot, and these can be contracted in many locations, including gyms, locker rooms, swimming pools, nail salons, airport security lines, and from contaminated socks and clothing.
+There are a variety of fungi that cause athlete's foot, and these can be contracted in many locations, including gyms, locker rooms, swimming pools, nail salons, and from contaminated socks and clothing.
 The fungi can also be spread directly from person to person by contact.
 Most people acquire fungus on the feet from walking barefoot in areas where someone else with athlete's foot has walked.
 Some people are simply more prone to this condition while others seem relatively resistant to it.
 Another colorful name for this condition is "jungle rot," often used by members of the armed services serving in tropical climates.

 Viewers share their comments